London theatre: Impressive facts and figures about Theatreland

 On 7th May 1663, the Theatre Royal was opened on the present side of the Theatre Royal Drury Lane.
-Pictured is the Theatre Royal Drury Lane in 1775.
-As theatre became a common pastime for wealthy British citizens, more playhouses were built to accommodate the growing demand including the Adelphi Theatre in 1806 and the Vaudeville Theatre in 1870.
-Want to know about the early West End theatres?
-Read our beginner’s guide to the history of the West End.
+As theatre became a common pastime for wealthy British citizens, more playhouses were built to accommodate the growing demand including the Adelphi Theatre in 1806.

 London theatres are often renovated

 As theatres age, they need to be renovated in order to withstand the pressures of thousands of people attending alongside a heavy-duty West End production.
-Currently, the Theatre Royal Drury Lane is being renovated, with the Queen’s Theatre to be renovated later in 2019.
+Currently, the Theatre Royal Drury Lane is being renovated, and the Sondheim Theatre was renovated in 2019.

 Some of the biggest stars began their career in the West End

-At just 26 years old, Carrie Hope Fletcher has become of Britain’s hottest young talents, having appeared in Les Miserables, Chitty Chitty Bang Bang and Mary Poppins as a child, most recently playing Veronica Sawyer in Heathers at the Theatre Royal Haymarket.
+Carrie Hope Fletcher has become of Britain’s hottest talents, having appeared in Les Miserables, Chitty Chitty Bang Bang and Mary Poppins as a child, most recently playing Veronica Sawyer in Heathers at the Theatre Royal Haymarket.
 She’ll be starring as the titular character in Cinderella at the Gillian Lynne Theatre.